QUIQQER/template-businesspro/README.md

 Features
 --------

-- 4 layouts
+- Responsive
 - Integrated QUIQQER breadcrumb
+- Page transition effects
-- Search in the top navigation
+- Search icon / input in the top navigation
+- FontAwesome support
-- Placeholder for your socials in the navigation and footer (with FontAwesome icons)
+- Placeholder for your socials in the navigation and footer
     - Facebook
     - Twitter
     - Google Plus